GLP-1 Support Supplement Protocol

 500mg

 Cinnamon Extract has properties that can mimic insulin, potentially boosting the body’s response to GLP-1.
-It supports the regulation of blood sugar levels and overall metabolic health.
+It may help maintain blood sugar levels already within the normal range and support overall metabolic health.
 [2]

 Vitamin D3